• Skip to primary navigation

 Very often, people feel intimidated by the technique used to create the shape of the pastry.
 But actually, it is very easy and you shouldn’t fear or stop yourself from trying.
 This is why I made step-by-step photos showing how to do it.
 And if you want to try making them in a different shape, please do, they will be delicious anyway.

-Rhubarb and Strawberry Jam
+Rhubarb and strawberry jam

 This jam is what makes the flavor of this recipe.
 It’s so simple to make, but so delicious.
 I recommend you make a double batch to have some extra.
 I highly recommend you try this jam.
 At least if you don’t make the pastries, you will have a jar of deliciousness.
 Also, you can simply make the jam ahead of time and just do the pastries later.